Richard Dragon

-Richard Dragon (or simply Dragon) is a fictional superhero appearing in American comic books published by DC Comics.
+Richard Dragon (or simply Dragon) is a superhero appearing in American comic books published by DC Comics.
 The character was created by Dennis O'Neil and James R. Berry in the novel Kung Fu Master, Richard Dragon: Dragon's Fists (1974) under the shared pseudonym "Jim Dennis".
 O'Neil later adapted the character for DC Comics.
-Since the character's creation, he is credited as one of the most premier martial artists in the DC Universe.
+Since his creation, he is credited as one of the most accomplished martial artists in the DC Universe.

-Having varied backgrounds, Richard Drakunovski was originally a foreigner thief in Kyoto raised and trained in martial arts by instructor O-Sensei and alongside long-time friend Bronze Tiger.
-As adults, the pair used their skills as vigilantes and special agents alongside Lady Shiva to fight for good and justice.
-An alternate background depicts him as poor youth from Detroit whose encounter with Ben Turner allowed him to take him in as a student, becoming a master in his own right and a trainer to various heroes.
-Recent stories takes aspects of histories, making him a hero, instructor, and having been affiliated with the League of Assassins as a benevolent figure until he is killed by one of his former students, who succeeds him and takes his name.
+Having varied backgrounds, Richard Drakunovski was originally a teenage thief in Kyoto raised and trained in martial arts by instructor O-Sensei and alongside long-time friend Bronze Tiger.
+As adults, the pair used their skills as vigilantes and special agents alongside Lady Shiva to fight for justice.
+An alternate background depicts him as poor youth from Detroit taken in as a student of Ben Turner, becoming a master in his own right and a trainer to various heroes.
+Recent stories take aspects of these different histories, making him a hero, instructor, and having been affiliated with the League of Assassins as a benevolent figure until he is killed by one of his former students, who succeeds him and takes his name.

-Richard Dragon has been adapted in media, making his first animated appearance in Batman: Soul of the Dragon, voiced by Mark Dacascos and is visually inspired by Bruce Lee.
+Richard Dragon has been adapted in media, making his first animated appearance in Batman: Soul of the Dragon, voiced by Mark Dacascos with a revised design inspired by Bruce Lee.
 His successor, Richard Diaz Jr., appears in Arrow, portrayed by Kirk Acevedo.

+Publication history

+Richard Dragon was originally created by Dennis O'Neil and James R. Berry in the novel Kung Fu Master, Richard Dragon: Dragon's Fists (1974).